Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Outline of the Appendix

 \section{Outline of the Appendix}

-In this Appendix, we organize the content in the following ways: \begin{itemize} \item In \autoref{sec:proof_3p1}, we present the proof of \autoref{prop:correct_dist}. \item In \autoref{sec:justify}, we present further justifications for our second modification to the DICE optimization Problem \eqref{eq:prob_dice}. \item In \autoref{sec:hp}, we present experiment details and hyper-parameter settings \item In \autoref{sec:sac}, we further highlight the effectiveness of our learned distribution correction ratio by comparing SAC + DICE vs. SAC. \item In \autoref{sec:ablation}, we present additional ablation studies to examine how the hyper-parameters $\beta_{\mathrm{UB}}$, $\beta_{\mathrm{LB}}$ and $T$ impacts the performance.
+In this Appendix, we organize the content in the following ways: \begin{itemize} \item In \autoref{sec:realted-work}, we additional related works. \item In \autoref{sec:proof_3p1}, we present the proof of \autoref{prop:correct_dist}. \item In \autoref{sec:hp}, we present experiment details and hyper-parameter settings \item In \autoref{sec:ablation}, we present additional ablation studies to examine how the hyper-parameters $\beta_{\mathrm{UB}}$, $\beta_{\mathrm{LB}}$ and $T$ impacts the performance.
 We also show the necessity of correcting the distribution of both the target and exploration policy objectives via comparing with another variant of our approach that only weights the Q function training. \end{itemize}